Safeguarding and Wellbeing

 Information for parents/carers

-Our commitment to safeguarding encompasses ways to ensure children and young people foster security, confidence and independence.
 The school has a duty of care and the right to take reasonable action to ensure wellbeing and safety needs are being met for all of our pupils.
-If a staff member has cause to be concerned that a child may be subject to ill-treatment, neglect, or any other form of abuse outlined in our safeguarding policy, the school will follow child protection procedures and inform Children’s Services of its concern.
+If a staff member has cause to be concerned that a child may be subject to any form of abuse outlined in our safeguarding policy, the school will take appropriate action and follow child protection procedures, informing Children’s Services if necessary.

 A clear policy on Safeguarding is available below and is reviewed by staff and school governors on an annual basis.

 Our safeguarding policy.

-At St John's C of E Middle School we believe that it is always unacceptable for a child to experience abuse of any kind.
-We recognise our responsibility to safeguard the welfare of all children.
+At St John's C of E Middle School we believe that it is unacceptable for a child to experience abuse of any kind.
+We recognise our responsibility to safeguard all children.

-We will provide staff and volunteers with guidance to follow when they suspect a child may be experiencing abuse or at risk of harm.
-We will work cooperatively with other agencies to safeguard and promote the welfare of children.
-We will ensure that our pupils' concerns are discussed with parents/carers first - unless we have reason to believe that such a move would be contrary to the child’s welfare.
+We provide staff and volunteers with guidance to follow when they suspect a child may be experiencing abuse or at risk of harm.
+We work cooperatively with other agencies to safeguard and promote the wellbeing of children.
+We will ensure that our pupils' concerns are discussed with parents/carers first - unless we have reason to believe that such action could compromise the child’s welfare.

 The Designated Safeguarding Lead for child protection is Mr. K. Medway, Deputy Headteacher.

-The Deputy Designated Person for child protection are Mr R. Upwood (Assistant Headteacher,) Mr D. McEvilly (SENDCo) and Mrs A. Elwell-Thomas (Head of School) and Mr. H. Cheuk (Acting Deputy Headteacher.)
+The Deputy Designated Leads for child protection are Mr R. Upwood (Assistant Headteacher,) Mr D. McEvilly (SENDCo) and Mrs A. Elwell-Thomas (Head of School)

-The Governor with responsibility for child protection is Mrs J. Foy.
+The Governor with responsibility for child protection is Mrs A Lee.

 We review our policy and procedures on an annual basis.

 Disclosure & Barring Checks

 St John’s C of E Middle School Academy meets statutory requirements concerning Disclosure & Barring Service – all staff and volunteers who work at St John’s C of E Middle School Academy are required to undergo an enhanced DBS check before employment.

 All St John’s C of E Middle School Academy staff and governors undertake relevant safeguarding training and receive annual updates as appropriate.
-Our safeguarding training includes a specific focus on Child Sexual Exploitation (CSE) and the Prevent Strategy, Online Safety, and Peer on Peer abuse; including Sexual Harassment.
+Our safeguarding training includes Child Sexual Exploitation (CSE,) Child Criminal Exploitation (CCE) the Prevent Strategy, Online Safety, and Peer on Peer abuse; including Sexual Harassment.